 - Desktop Publishers

-These individuals design and create the layouts for printed and digital materials.
+These professionals design and create the layouts for printed and digital materials.
 They may work on brochures, newspapers, magazines, or books, lending their creative eye to the placement of images, graphics, and text to create a functionally designed final product.

 Bachelor's Degree in Journalism

-- Reporters and Correspondents
+- Reporter and Correspondent